 It’s painfully true that you could have the best planned and organized project on the planet, but without good communication you’re bound to have problems.
-You could also have a weak, non-existent plan and still be successful, as long as the communication is good.
+You could also have a weak, non-existent plan and still be successful, if the communication is good.

-The primary reason to develop good communication within your unit (and with your Leader) is to reduce or eliminate misunderstandings.
-Interpretations, like assumptions, create miscommunication which will stop or delay the successful completion of Projects.
+The best reason to develop good communication within your unit (and with your Leader) is to reduce or eliminate misunderstandings.
+Interpretations, like assumptions, create miscommunication which will stop or delay the successful completion of projects.

 How good is your communication system?

 Any good communications system in an organization should have these components:

 - Cyclic:Sent periodically to members telling them what’s going on

 - Focused:Delivered to the right people at the right time

 - On-Demand:Info posted on a shared drive to answer Frequently Asked Questions (FAQ), 24/7

 - Timely:Information is provided in sufficient time to take action